 One is a multistory building for the elderly proposed for the northwest corner of Armstrong Court.
 This building would feature about 50 elderly units.
 Only about ten of them would be “affordable.”
 The remaining 40 units would be rented market rate.

-The HATG say they expect to reduce the age requirement for elderly from 63 to 55.
+The Housing Authority said they expected to reduce the age requirement for elderly from 63 to 55.
 The building would be accessed by Booth Place, which slopes down at a steep grade.

 The second MI request was for Quarry Knoll, located off East Elm Street in downtown, where the HATG seeks to demolish about 50 cottages and replace them with five multistory buildings for a total of 175 to 225 units, including market rate units.